 SAN BERNARDO ISLANDS

-These 10 small islands in the San Bernando archipelago are true off the beaten island getaways.
-They are located just 80 km from Cartagena.
-There you will find one of the best beaches in Colombia for sure with perfect white sand and warm turquoise waters.
-The most famous San Bernardo islands are Santa Cruz, Mucura and Tintipan.
-I can guarantee that you won’t see many tourists there.
-It is still quiet a secret destination and you should definitely go if you want to truly relax and have some peace.
-Just make sure to bring enough cash as there are not ATMs and wifi is very limited.
+These 10 small islands in the San Bernando archipelago are true off the beaten island gems.
+They are located just 80 km from Cartagena and you will find one of the best beaches in Colombia for sure with perfect white sand and warm turquoise waters.
+The most famous San Bernardo islands are Santa Cruz, Mucura and Tintipan and we can guarantee that you won’t see many tourists there.
+As it is still a sort of secret destination you should definitely go if you want to truly relax and have some peace.

-This paradise archipelago can be reached by boat from Cartagena and it takes around 2 hours to get there.
-This is not really a day trip and we recommend to stay on some of the islands for at least 1 night.
-Go to Mercado Bazurto and get your information at the cruise office in Cartagena.
+This paradise archipelago can be reached by boat from Cartagena and it takes around 2 hours.
+However, this is not a day trip and we recommend to stay on some of the islands for at least 1 night.
+Go to the Mercado Bazurto and get more information at the cruise office in Cartagena.

-If you would like to visit San Bernardo islands, you can find more detailed information about them HERE.
+If you would like to visit the San Bernardo islands, you can find more detailed information HERE.

-Hope you enjoyed the article on best beaches in Colombia and we guarantee that you will their vibes.
-These are very beautiful places and i am sure you will love them as much as we did.
+We hope you enjoyed the article on the best beaches in Colombia and we can above all guarantee that you will enjoy the vibe.
+These are very beautiful places and we are sure you will love them as much as we did.

-If you enjoyed the article, please share it with world 🙂
+If you enjoyed the article, please share it with the world 🙂

 DISCLAIMER: Please note, that some of the links mentioned above are affiliate links and we will earn a little percentage of the sale if you purchase through our links at no extra cost to you.
 This helps us to keep our website running.
 We highly appreciate your support.